gnif/LookingGlass/doc/usage.rst

 Default Key Bindings
 ~~~~~~~~~~~~~~~~~~~~

-By default, Looking Glass uses the :kbd:`Scroll Lock` key as the escape key
+By default, Looking Glass uses the :kbd:`ScrLk` key as the escape key
 for commands, as well as the input :kbd:`capture` mode toggle; this can be
 changed using the ``-m`` switch if you desire a different key.
 Below are
 a list of current key bindings: